+This criterion is strictly intermediate between Roth's density criterion, which requires all coefficients to sum to zero, and the Ramsey--Tur\'an criterion, which requires merely a nonempty zero-sum subcollection.
+In particular, a canceling pair alone is insufficient.

-A key ingredient is a quantitative chromatic lower bound for Cayley graphs on $\ZZ_p^n$ generated by Hamming balls around the all-ones vector.
-This is obtained by introducing a new Kneser-type graph that admits a natural embedding into $\ZZ_p^n$, together with an equivariant Borsuk--Ulam type argument.
-As a consequence, we resolve a question of Griesmer.
-We further relate our classification to the hierarchy of measurable, topological, and Bohr recurrence.
-In particular, we show that every infinite discrete abelian group admits a set that is topological recurrent but not measurable recurrent, extending the seminal examples of Kříž and Ruzsa.
+The positive direction combines supersaturation for the balanced subequation with Fourier analysis and a Bohr-set coloring.
+For the converse, we construct dense solution-free generators with unbounded chromatic number.
+The main new ingredient is a quantitative lower bound for Cayley graphs on $\ZZ_p^n$ generated by a Hamming ball around the all-ones vector, valid for every prime $p$.
+We obtain it by introducing a generalized Kneser graph that embeds into the Cayley graph and applying an equivariant Borsuk--Ulam type obstruction.
+This answers a question of Griesmer and places the classification in the broader hierarchy of measurable, topological, and Bohr recurrence.